iDharshan/RecipeGPT-Your-AI-Powered-Cooking-Assistant/README.md

 # RecipeGPT: Your AI-Powered Cooking Assistant
-RecipeGPT is an innovative AI-powered cooking assistant designed to help you make the most out of the ingredients you have.
+RecipeGPT is an AI-powered cooking assistant designed to help you make the most out of the ingredients you have.
 Just enter the ingredients you have, and RecipeGPT will suggest a recipe and provide a detailed step-by-step cooking guide.

 ## Features